Hold-up & Duress Alarms

 Hold-up and Duress Alarms:

 All alarm installations must be vetted and approved per University Policy AD-65.
-Please note that most requests are declined as other solutions are employed.
+Requests can be made at the following link: Click Here

-Hold-up alarms are installed in areas where the risk of robbery is heightened because of the nature of the work unit's business and/or environment factors.
-All electronic devices installed to actuate and transmit a "silent" alarm signal to University Police and/or other designated police or security agency.
+Hold-up alarms are installed in areas where the risk of robbery is heightened because of the nature of the work unit's business and/or environmental factors.
+All electronic devices installed to actuate and transmit a "silent" alarm signal to University Police and/or other designated police or security agencies.

 Duress Alarm System: